 Step 5 – removing the myoma outside the abdomen by use of special instrument called as morcellator.
 It uses mechanical energy to make small pieces of fibroids in the form of strips an then taken out of the abdomen through same incision

-What do you mean by diagnostic laparoscopy and operative laparoscopy?
+What do you mean by diagnostic laparoscopy and operative laparoscopy for infertility?

 Video Bilateral Tubo Ovarian Mass